One day, my friend and I were trying to find out who helped St. Jerome translate the scriptures into Latin…

-St. Paula’s feast is celebrated January 26th.
+St. Paula’s feast day is January 26th.
 She’s the patron of widows as well as monks and nuns of the Order of St. Jerome.

 Both women were early Desert Mothers: female Christian ascetics living in the Eastern deserts in the 4th and 5th centuries.

 The Desert Mothers, also known as ammas, are honored as Christian leaders because of their spiritual teaching and direction.

 Most of the information known about St. Paula and St. Eustochium comes from St. Jerome’s letters.

 Even though St. Jerome is more widely known than the women, it’s clear these three holy people were connected and had a significant impact on the Church.